renaissance-publishing/renaissance/content/chapters/06-other-nations.md

 ### History

 Early in CY 509, a psychically-reactive fungus was discovered underneath an island in the Haven Isles; experiments with this organism eventually spawned the Mindsharing Dwarves, or the *Fahrat*.
-This new Dwarven sub-culture was greeted with extreme skepticism by some; among the most extreme were the movement that would become the Ground-Explorer Dwarves—or *Drahrat*—who vanished into the depths to flee their Mindsharing cousins.
+This new Dwarven sub-culture was greeted with extreme skepticism by some; among the most extreme were the movement that would become the Deep-Explorer Dwarves—or *Drahrat*—who vanished into the depths to flee their Mindsharing cousins.

-The Ground-Explorer Dwarves originated in the *Lun*, a federation of several Dwarven holds dug into the low peaks at the northern end of the Worldspine Mountains.
+The Deep-Explorer Dwarves originated in the *Lun*, a federation of several Dwarven holds dug into the low peaks at the northern end of the Worldspine Mountains.
 They where (and still are) relatively insular, and where not among the Dwarven clans that joined the Commonwealth.

 Descendants of another confederation 9 *demarc* \[38km\] to the East had left more than a century prior to settle in the Haven Isles, and it was there that psions and philosophers studying the *Fahra*, the mindsharing fungus, settled.